idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVTurbulentViscosityWallFunction.md

 \end{equation}

 !alert note
-`neq` should mainly be used for dettached flow or other cases for which equilibrium wall functions are not valid.
+`neq` should mainly be used for detached flow or other cases for which equilibrium wall functions are not valid.
 One should try to use equilibrium wall functions when possible.

 !syntax parameters /FVBCs/INSFVTurbulentViscosityWallFunction